hardyqr/UW-Spring2017-CS246-Notes/notes-6.15-LEC13.md

 - We can make a field mutable
 	- const methdos can modify mutable fields

-static - fields and member functions
+`static` - can be applied on fields and member functions

-A static field is associated with a class and not the object of the class
+A `static` field is associated with a class and not the object of the class

 ```cpp
 struct Student{